-- The projected $19.2-billion increase in total expenses in 2013 continues a string of large year-to-year movements that have taken place since 2002.
-In both nominal and inflation-adjusted dollars, 2013 production expenses, at $353 billion, are expected to be the highest on record.
+- The projected $10.9-billion (3.2 percent) increase in total production expenses in 2013 continues a string of year-to-year increases (except for 2009) that have taken place since 2002.

 - Farm financial risk indicators are expected to continue at historically low levels.

 Solid Gains Foreseen in the Value of U.S. Agricultural Production in 2013

 The value of crop, livestock, dairy, and poultry production are all expected to experience solid gains in 2013 as U.S. farm operations rebound from the 2012 drought.
 Increases in the value of corn for grain, hay, soybeans, poultry, eggs, and milk are leading the overall increase in production values.
 Crops particularly benefited from large production increases that under historical marketing patterns will likely go into storage for sale in 2014.